a guide to the planning system

 We will work with you to customise one of our designs to suit your needs, or create a fully bespoke design.

-Our RIBA chartered architect will then create floor plans, elevation drawings and sectional drawings suitable for a full planning application, along with a site plan and location plan if required.
+We will then create floor plans, elevation drawings and sectional drawings suitable for a full planning application, along with a site plan and location plan if required.

 We can submit the planning application and liaise with the local planning authority on your behalf, you can submit it yourself, or we can arrange for a specialist planning consultant to handle the application process if it is likely to be a difficult case.